pretix/pretix-docs/docs/guides/widget.md

  - If `data-fix="true"` is given, the user will not be able to change the other given values later.
    This currently only works for the order email address as well as the invoice address.
-   Attendee-level fields and questions can always be modified.
+   The user will always be able to modify attendee-level fields and questions.
-   This is not a security feature and can easily be overridden by users.
+   This is not a security feature.
+   Users can easily override it.
    Do not rely on this for authentication.

  - If `data-consent="…"` is given, the cookie consent mechanism will adopt the consent for the given cookie providers.
    All other providers will be disabled, no consent dialog will be shown and it will not be possible to change the cookie settings inside the widget.
-   This is useful if you already asked the user for consent and do not want them to be asked again.
+   This is useful if you already asked the user for consent and do not want the widget to aske them again.
    Example: `data-consent="facebook,google_analytics"`
    If the user has refused consent for all cookie providers, use `data-consent="none"` to disable all providers.
    The following values are supported by the pretix "Tracking codes" plugin: